Rahulshareen/Target-E-Commerce-Business-Study/README.md

 # Target-E-Commerce-Business-Study
-Below is the analysis on Target E commerce Data
+Below is the analysis on Target E commerce Data:

 Analyzed 100K+ orders across 4,119 cities and 27 states, identifying business growth from 2016 to 2018.